Linuxfabrik/monitoring-plugins/check-plugins/conntrack/README.md

                         in percent.
 Supports Nagios ranges.
 Default: 90 --critical-drops CRIT_DROPS
-                        CRIT threshold for the per-second rate of each counter that means a connection was given up on: evicted entries, failed inserts and dropped packets.
+                        CRIT threshold for the per-second rate of each counter that means a packet was dropped although the table was not full: refused inserts and dropped packets.
 Every counter is compared on its own.
 Supports Nagios ranges.
-Default: no critical threshold --lengthy             Extended reporting.
+Default: no critical threshold --critical-evictions CRIT_EVICTIONS
+                        CRIT threshold for the per-second rate of entries the kernel threw out of a full table to make room for a new connection.
+Supports Nagios ranges.
+Default: no critical threshold
+  --lengthy             Extended reporting.
   --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected,